rdragonz/sublime-java/README.md

 To install this plugin, simply clone the repository to a plugins directory for Sublime Text (Such as %appdata%\Sublime Text 3\Packages)

 This plugin was created hastily in an attempt to make compiling java programs easier for my CS2 class, do not expect it to be a fully featured IDE for java, nor expect it to be bug free.
 It's terrible, has glitches, and a lot of problems.
+It was designed specifically to fit my needs, and not to be a releasable project, but I'm releasing it anyways!
 Sorry!

 ## Usage: